gwm04/digiscot.github.io/pages/projects/upaward-mobility.md

 **Next steps**

-Staff complete lesson plans and first block of training 21st May 2016
+Staff complete lesson plans and first block of training 21st May 2016 - Done

-First workshops with integrated IT outcomes start 23rd May 2016
+First workshops with integrated IT outcomes start 23rd May 2016 - Done

-Baseline survey for Basic Digital Skills completed 27th May 2016
+Baseline survey for Basic Digital Skills completed 27th May 2016 - Done

-First 12 week block completed – First evaluation 5th August 2016
+First 12 week block completed – First evaluation 5th August 2016 - Done and submitted

+Final evaluations being completed week beginning 31/10/16 - to be submitted at end of November once compiled

 ### Planned outputs and outcomes